iPad Stuck on Update Requested? Here's How to Fix It

 1. Hard Reset Your iPad

-- Press and hold the Home button and the Power button simultaneously until the Apple logo appears on the screen.
+- On older iPads with a Home button, press and hold the Home button and the Power button at the same time until the Apple logo appears.

 2. Check Your Network Connection